 What sets you apart from other editors?

 What sets me apart is that I have written and published across many genres: book reviews, essays, nonfiction articles, feature articles for magazines, academic writing, short stories and of course, poetry.
-I’ve now edited two anthologies for Main Street Rag (my publisher in Charlotte, North Carolina) TATTOOS and Creatures of Habitat.
+I’m the editor of Wake Living magazine and edited two anthologies for Main Street Rag (my publisher in Charlotte, North Carolina) TATTOOS and Creatures of Habitat.
 Because of my writing experience, I can lead my clients and provide extended value.
 I’m also a pop culture and cultural aficionado.
 And I can read and write French.
 All right, I’m a Wikipedia sponge–which a very important trait to have for your editor so she can fact check your stuff!
 At this point, I’d like to thank my mom for exposing me to PBS and ballet at age three and my dad for making me watch Agronsky and Co. (a Washington insider’s round table with normal speaking voices) at age five.
 I also read at least one novel or memoir a month on top of my load of manuscript editing.

 After sending back the contract and initial payment, the client delivers her manuscript via email and then I perform my edits in Word’s Track Changes with line editing and comments.
 [Note: it’s a very good idea for clients to be moderately familiar with Word–it will all save us a lot of time and aggravation] Along with the soft copy, I can also return the hard edited copy if the client requests it.
 In addition to the edited manuscript, I also write up an editing summary of my favorite lines, character thoughts, plot ruminations and areas that need help and places where I was confused in the manuscript.
 If the client requests a tag line (or very short summary) of their book, that’s complimentary, but if the client wants me to write them up a synopsis and/or query letter, those are additional fees.